-- 1. The PSP should produce an annual report detailing PSP improvements, their alignment with strategic goals, and key QA metrics like student participation, enrolment data, and updates to programme materials. - 2.
-Metrics should be presented in clear graphical or tabular formats for year-onyear comparison, with qualitative data explaining extensions granted for student deliverables to ensure fairness. - 3.
-A strategic roadmap should outline PSP goals, align with global QA trends, and ensure workloads support timely programme completion. - 4.
-Expand the ERASMUS+ section in the Student Guide with details on partner universities, research centres, study tracks, and mobility opportunities. - 5.
-Introduce an annual teaching award to recognise and encourage teaching excellence. - 6.
-Strengthen industry partnerships to provide practical opportunities and align programme outcomes with market needs. - 7.
-Improve systems for tracking graduate employability and career paths. - 8.
-Establish a clear, accessible KPI system for transparency and monitoring. - 9.
-Formalize the advisory committee to enhance governance and strategic planning. - 10.
-Create an official alumni organisation to support networking and community engagement.
+1. The PSP should produce an annual report detailing PSP improvements, their alignment with strategic goals, and key QA metrics like student participation, enrolment data, and updates to programme materials.

+2. Introduce an annual teaching award to recognise and encourage teaching excellence.

+3. Improve systems for tracking graduate employability and career paths.

+4. Establish a clear, accessible KPI system for transparency and monitoring.

+5. Create an official alumni organisation to support networking and community engagement.